-Everyone who drives for Uber must undergo a background check.
-As part of your application to Uber, you’ll fill out a background check consent form.
+Everyone who becomes a driver with Uber must undergo a background check.
+As part of your application with Uber, you’ll fill out a background check consent form.
 This involves providing your social security number and checking the boxes that agree to their background check.

 Checking these boxes confirms that you’ve read the lengthy legal documents that provide details on how the background check works, including Federal Fair Credit Act laws and Uber Disclosure agreements.
-Once Uber has your consent, they will use the company Checkr to do an extensive background check.
+Once Uber has your consent, they will use a company called Checkr to do an extensive background check.

-Checkr then takes your information and does an extensive check that is compliant with federal and state standards.
-Your information is safe with them, and is simply used to get the information Uber needs to approve you for driving.
+Checkr will then take your information and do an extensive check that is compliant with federal and state standards.
+Your information is safe with them, and is simply used to get the information Uber needs to approve you for work.

 Uber conducts yearly background checks on all of their drivers, so you’ll want to maintain your clean driving record to avoid being deactivated.
 They may also conduct background checks if your area has law changes that necessitate it.

-Background checks are a necessity for almost any job, but especially for a career in which a company is trusting you with the safety of other people.
-Thus Uber’s background check, though frustrating to some, is a necessary safety measure for the ridesharing company.
+Background checks are a necessity for almost any job, but especially for a career in which a company is trusting you with the safety of other people and goods.
+The Uber background check, though frustrating to some, is a necessary safety measure for the ridesharing and delivery company.